 MUSIC.
 Music is a big part of our lives, and can be a great relaxation aid if you’ve been using it correctly!
-We’re making labor playlists, loading them onto our phones, and bringing an iPod dock.
+We’re making labor playlists, loading them onto our phones, and bringing a bluetooth speaker.

 CLOTH DIAPERS– We went back and forth on this for a while, but yes- we will be using cloth diapers from the beginning.
 We were gifted with some beautiful newborn diapers, and we’ll just use disposable inserts in the inside until all the meconium passes.
 From then on, it’s all cloth, all the time!
 Of course, we are going into this process with a standard of grace- if the cloth is too much to handle in the beginning, we will simply use disposables for a while.
 But, for the time being, that’s just the backup plan.

 SHOWER SUPPLIES– I’m not 100% that I will take a shower at the birth center before coming home, but I’d like to have my own things with me if I feel like it!
 I got a nice exfoliating washcloth and packed a travel size of my favorite natural shower gel.